AsPerUnusual/Kodeco_DavidOkun_RealiOSApp_PlusSwiftData/README.md

 # Kodeco_DavidOkun_RealiOSApp_PlusSwiftData

-Added SwiftData to the App David Okun presented during the Kodeco Webinar
+Added SwiftData to the App David Okun presented during the Kodeco Webinar on February 24th 2024.

 Files for reference, review of cobbled together solution I made after the question at the end of the presentation about data persistence.